PI

 Students

-“I am Kira Gromen, an OTA, medical student, and tutor at HMU-Potsdam.
+“I am Kira, an OTA, medical student, and tutor at HMU-Potsdam.
 In my research, I investigate the possible involvement of genetic factors in the development of morphological changes in certain brain structures that could increase the risk of post-traumatic stress disorder (PTSD).
 In addition to my studies, I am dedicated to tutoring and actively contribute to the academic community.“

 Alumni